icebob/moleculer-java-site/src/actions.md

 **Sending a file to a service**

-Please note, the `params` should be a stream, you cannot add other variables to the `params`.
+Please note, the "params" should be a stream, you cannot add other variables to the "params".
-Use the `meta` property to transfer additional data.
+Use the "meta" property to transfer additional data.

 ```java
 // Create stream